eerrecart/Url.Handler/README.md

 }
 ```
 #### AfterFilterApply
-Event that occurs after every filter is executed, the base class executes a validation input string to check if is relative or absolute url.
+Occurs after each filter is executed, the base class run a validation input string to check if is relative or absolute url.
 ```csharp
 Resolve urlHandler = new Resolve("/assets/media/image.jpg");